TS postcode area

 The TS postcode area, also known as the Cleveland postcode area, is a group of 29 postcode districts in northern England for ten post towns.
 These cover north-east North Yorkshire (post towns Middlesbrough, Redcar, Saltburn-by-the-Sea, Guisborough and Yarm) and south-east County Durham (post towns Stockton-on-Tees, Hartlepool, Billingham, Wingate and Trimdon Station).

 The letters in the postcode are derived from Teesside, giving rise also to the unofficial label Teesside postcode area.

+Mail for the TS postcode area is processed at Tyneside Mail Centre in Gateshead, along with mail for the DH, DL, NE and SR postcode areas.

 Coverage

 The approximate coverage of the postcode districts: